haunt98/posts-go/posts/2023-08-23-real-world-crypto.md

 ## AES-CBC (Cipher Block Chaining)

-What if text you want to encrypt longer than 128 bytes ?
+What if text you want to encrypt is longer than 128 bytes ?
 We add **padding** for text to become multi block which has 128 bytes, then encrypt each block.

 Adding padding bytes is easy, remove it after decrypt is hard.
 How do you know which is padding bytes you add if you use random bytes ?